ArturVazniak/auto_test_task/README.md

-# Car sales website RESTfull service.
+# Car sales RESTfull service.
 ## An example of selling cars has been implemented.
 Example: https://www.abw.by/
 ---
 ### Technologies: